Procurementanalys/OCTOBULL/README.md

 # OCTOBULL Special Request System

 This is a web application for submitting and managing special item requests for stores, built with React and TypeScript.

 ## Project Setup and Deployment Guide

-This guide will walk you through setting up the project on your local machine and deploying it to GitHub Pages.
+This guide will walk you through setting up the project on your local machine, building it for production, and deploying it to GitHub Pages.

 ### Prerequisites